ShimantoRahman/empulse/docs/guide/datasets/churn_tv_subscriptions.rst

 Unlike the other churn datasets, this one ships **precomputed** costs: its cost matrix is not built from symbolic business parameters, so each of the four outcome terms is supplied directly as an array in ``instance_costs``.
-That makes it a good fit for the plain cost arguments of the models, which take costs rather than benefits — so the two benefit terms are negated:
+Those arrays are already costs, so they can be passed straight through to the plain cost arguments of the models:

 .. code-block:: python